Thursday, September 30, 2021

 I will not say that I am still understanding everything perfectly, but I'm glad for all the resources available that act as training wheels for the uninitiated like me.
 The passion that the Baylor profs have for Dante is contagious.

 Regarding translations...
 Because I live in Brazil, I could only do comparisons using Kindle samples.
-That eliminated some respected translations such as Dorothy Sayers' and Anthony Esolen's.
-The most readable classic translation was by poet John Ciardi, but I ended up discarding it because I thought it odd that he did not include the best line from Canto 1 (line 39 about God's Divine Love being the creative force of the universe).
+That eliminated some respected translations such as Dorothy Sayers' and Anthony Esolen's because no Kindle samples were available.
+The most readable classic translation was by poet John Ciardi, but I thought it odd that he did not include the best line from Canto 1 (line 39 about God's Divine Love being the creative force of the universe).
 He left out that idea all together even though it is clearly there in the Italian.
 (I only know that because it is similar to Portuguese!)

 Anyone else read Dante?
 Are you reading along with the 100 Days challenge?
 Any more tips?